mick26/AUTH_Security_node-ng-pass-mongo/README.md

 ## Synopsis

-Authentication with NodeJS, ExpressJS, AngularJS and MongoDB Secure Angular route URL's by the server.
+Authentication with NodeJS, ExpressJS, AngularJS and MongoDB.

+Secure Angular route URL's by the server.